quarkymatter/solar_pi/README.md

 # Solar Charge Controller Data with Raspberry Pi

-This repository collects data from solar charge controllers and provides a script for retrieving and processing the data using a Raspberry Pi.
+This repository collects data from solar charge controllers and provides a script for retrieving, storing, and processing the data in real-time using a Raspberry Pi.
 The basis of this repository uses `solarshed.py` - https://github.com/corbinbs/solarshed

-This Solar Charge Controller Data Repository aims to gather information from Renogy solar charge controllers to monitor and analyze their performance in real-time using a Raspberry Pi network, as well as store data history.

 ## Features